January 9, 2025

 Dear UMW Neighbor,

-We look forward to a new semester full of opportunities, discoveries, and beloved traditions as we welcome our students back to campus for classes that resume on January 16.
+It’s hard to believe that it is already January, but we look forward to a spring semester brimming with new experiences, goals, and celebrations.
+And, we warmly welcome our faculty, staff, and students back to campus for classes that resume on January 13.

-Spring Break will be held the first week in March with classes resuming on March 11.
-This weeklong break affords UMW faculty, staff, and students the opportunity to pursue research projects, travel abroad, service projects, experiential learning opportunities, and more.
-On April 13, we will host thousands of guests at the 34th annual Multicultural Fair, featuring musical and dance entertainment, craft vendors, children’s activities, etc. Please join us as we celebrate and highlight many varied cultural and ethnic traditions, customs, festivities, food dishes, and more.
-And, finally, our seniors and their families will celebrate their achievements at Commencement on May 11 on Ball Circle.
+As we look ahead this semester, Spring Break will be held the first week in March with classes resuming on March 10.
+UMW faculty, staff, and students will utilize this time for community service projects, travel abroad, experiential learning opportunities, research project work, etc. On April 5, we will host the 35th Multicultural Fair, an annual event devoted to enhancing multicultural awareness through craft vendors, musical and dance performances, children’s activities, food vendors, and more.
+This event offers free admission and is open to the community.
+We encourage you to celebrate our many wonderful and varied cultural and ethnic traditions, foods, customs, and more during this cherished event.
+And, as we close the semester, we will join our graduating students and their families in celebrating their achievements at Commencement on May 10 on Ball Circle.

 Sincerely,